kguncS/Beginner_Python_Projects/README.md

-# Beginner_Python_Projects
+# Credit
-This repository contains beginner to intermediate level python codes for the given problem sets.
+This branch is dedicated to the credit problem presented by CS50 course given by David J. Malan, implementation is in python.
+This code must not be used for solving the assignments, its sole purpose is being a proof of work.